Full Text of 1978 Treaty

 shall be paid by the requesting Party.

-38. This Treaty shall apply to offenses specified in article 2 committed before
+Article 22.
+SCOPE OF APPLICATION - This Treaty shall apply to offenses specified in article 2 committed before

-39. Requests for extradition that are under process on the date of the entry into
+and after this Treaty enters into force. - Requests for extradition that are under process on the date of the entry into

 force of this Treaty shall be resolved in accordance with the provisions of the Treaty